Skip to main content

 More information, contact information and resources related to scenario planning is available on the ODOT Climate Office Strategic Assessment and Scenario Planning webpage.

-This project will produce an inventory of multimodal infrastructure to support jurisdictions comply with inventory and reporting requirements outlined in the updated TPR.
+This project will produce an inventory of multimodal infrastructure to support local transportation system planning aligned with the updated TPR.
 This project will build off existing datasets and use innovative computer-based methods to compile, generate and integrate infrastructure inventory data for pedestrian, bicycle, transit and vehicular travel within the urban growth boundaries of cities within MPO areas.
 The goal is to provide jurisdictions with a locally-owned initial dataset and collaboratively work to define what longer-term data management solutions could look like.

-The Multimodal Inventory Project kicked off in January 2024.
-First steps in getting the project off the ground include refining a project schedule and engagement plan.
-Engagement of data owners and users will be key to the success of this project as the project team will be looking to access existing datasets as a starting point, coordinate with local agencies on how to build out the consistent TPR-compliant dataset, and ultimately put this initial dataset on a sustainable and usable path for the longer-term.
-Outreach to local agencies is anticipated in early 2024 and the first datasets are anticipated in late 2024.
-This project may run through 2026.
+Engagement of data owners and users will be key to the success of this project as the project team will be looking to access existing datasets as a starting point, coordinate with local agencies on how to build out the consistent TPR-compliant dataset, and ultimately put this initial dataset on a sustainable and usable path for the longer term.
+The project team is working with several pilot communities to test and refine the project’s approach to data collection and processing.
+This project will continue through 2026.

 More Information